statbiophys/NoisET/README.md

 sudo python setup.py install
 ```

-Once done, you will be able to import noisets as introduced in the noisets examples files.
+Once done, you will be able to import NoisET as introduced in the NoisET examples files.
 ```python
 import noisets
 ```